 3 health risks dentists may find

-How regular dental care helps protect your overall health.
+How regular dental care may help protect your overall health

 Your dentist is on the lookout for cavities and gum disease.
 But there’s more your mouth can reveal about your health.